megyant/42_push_swap/README.md

 - Assist with testing the program
 - Logical improvement of functions
 - Improve understanding of some concepts
-- Quick debbugg checks throgout the making of this program
+- Quick and small debbugg checks throgout the making of this program
 - Makefile adjustments
 - Improve this README.md wording

+All algorithm and implementation of the logic in this program are the author's own work.

 ## IMPORTANT MESSAGE